MissileMann/ClipPlayerBrowserSource/README.md

 # Clip Player
-Based on Random Clip Player: https://github.com/ShaderWave/RandomClipPlayer
+Based on Random Clip Player: https://github.com/ShaderWave/RandomClipPlayer by ShaderWave

 # Setup
 You are required to create a Twitch developer application in order for this to function.
 If you have already created one and have the Client ID and Client Secret, skip to Step 8.